 - Hydrolyzed wheat protein

 - Quinoa protein

 How do I know If I Have Protein Overload Hair?

-Your hair will feel weighed down, dry, dull and stiff if you have too much protein in your hair.
+Your hair will feel weighed down, dry, dull, and stiff if you have too much protein in your hair.
 You see, proteins strengthen the hair so it’s stronger to withstand breakage and damage.
 Therefore, if you have too much protein in your hair, your hair will feel too strong and with less elasticity.
-Which means that if you pull your hair, it wont bounce back and it can even break.
+This means that if you pull your hair, it won’t bounce back and it can even break.
 While strong hair is good, hair that is too strong is not healthy.